Let's Go Fly a Kite: Development

 The song appears in the 2004 stage musical version as well, but closer to the middle of the show and not at the show's end.
 In this version, the scene recreates what happens at the beginning of the second book when Mary Poppins came back on the string of Michael's kite.

-It is often rumoured that Walt Disney had asked his songwriters to write a song about a kite because of his two daughters.
-Both of his daughters are members of the Kappa Alpha Theta sorority and their symbol is a kite.
-The song "Let's Go Fly a Kite" is sometimes believed to be dedicated to Kappa Alpha Theta.

-Referenced in "Let's Go Fly a Coot".

 Cover versions

 On 6 April 2015 a version by Burl Ives featured on BBC's The One Show.